About The Opera

 Danielle Corella is an Arizona native known for her colorful and expressive voice.
 She began her studies at Westminster Choir College, which gave her the opportunity to perform in Spoleto Festival USA.
 Corella earned her Master of Music at the University of Southern California.
 There, she sang multiple roles in the premiere of Frau Schindler in concert by Thomas Morse.
 She also performed the quirky role of Bettina from Lee Hoiby’s Something New for the Zoo.
 This past summer she explored several operatic roles in Angels Vocal Art Summer Opera Intensive.
 She is excited to make her Long Beach Opera debut with this haunting and magical story.

-Baritone Scott Ziemann has been called “a vocal talent worth catching” and sung roles in La Traviata, Carmen, Gianni Schicchi, Hansel & Gretel, Susannah, H.M.S.
-Pinafore, The Old Maid & the Thief, and The Merry Widow.
-He also works with Long Beach Opera as an Education Artist and is excited to be making his LBO Mainstage debut.
-Scott is an avid concert performer, having sung the Baritone solos in Beethoven’s 9th Symphony, Carmina Burana and Fauré’s Requiem and has starred in various musical theater and operetta concerts.
+Baritone Scott Ziemann is “a vocal talent worth catching” and has sung roles in Carmen, Gianni Schicchi, Hansel & Gretel, Susannah, The Old Maid & the Thief, H.M.S.
+Pinafore and The Merry Widow.
+Scott sings in Long Beach Opera’s [email protected] education program and is excited to make his Mainstage debut.
+As a concert performer Scott has sung the Baritone solos in Beethoven’s 9th Symphony, Orff’s Carmina Burana, and Fauré’s Requiem and starred in musical theater and operetta concerts.
 Scott’s next engagement in June is singing the role of Monsu Traversen in Rossini’s rarely produced comedy La Gazzetta. www.scottziemann.com

 Dan Weingarten has designed Hydrogen Jukebox, Marilyn, Macbeth, The Paper Nautilus, Ainadamar, Maria de Buenos Aires, The Difficulty of Crossing a Field (2011), Akhnaten, Orpheus and Euridice, Nixon in China, Good Soldier Schweik, Cunning Little Vixen, Winterreise, Anne Frank, and Macbeth for Long Beach Opera.
 He has designed numerous other plays, musicals, operas, and ballets around the country.
 He is the recipient of the LA Drama Critic's Circle Angstrom Award, the LA Weekly Award, the Garland Award, and the Dramalogue Award.
 He is also on the faculty at California State University Northridge.